 We recommend you use high-quality, water-based ink for your rubber stamp.
 We recommend Shiny Stamp pads.
-You can purchase stamp pads in 4 sizes and in three colors on our Stamp Accessories page.
+You can purchase stamp pads in 4 sizes and in five colors on our Stamp Accessories page.
 When inking your stamp, use light pressure to press your stamp against the ink pad.
 Using even, downward pressure, press your stamp onto your document.
 Avoid using a rocking motion to make your imprint.

 There is no need to clean off your stamp in between impressions.

 Shiny has included all necessarily accessories for properly storing your stamp (ie: caps, boxes, etc).
 Keep your stamp in a dust-free environment of moderate temperature.
 Extreme temperature changes can affect the adhesives and inks used in your stamp resulting in poor quality imprints or stamp malfunction.

 To use your stamp, remove the dust cap and press down on the top of the stamp to make your impression.
 There is no need to clean the stamp off between impressions.
 To replace the cap, compress the stamp, push in the red buttons on the sides to lock the stamp in place and slide the cover on.
 Store the stamp in the original box.
 Ink pads can be replaced as needed.
 Replacements ink pad can be purchased on our Stamp Accessories page.